TokenBrice/blog/content/posts/2020/defi-farmer-toolbox.md

 ### Platform-specific resources

+**Synthetix / Yearn**

+There are so many pools and opportunities, it can be hard to keep track!
+Luckily, some really neat yield farmer tools are being developped.
+For Synthetix and Yearn.Finance especially, **[yieldfarming.info](https://yieldfarming.info/) is a neat ressource** to keep track of both platforms.

 **Compound**

 You'll find an **[overview of the COMP tokens mining & claims](https://explore.duneanalytics.com/public/dashboards/JMB9bYfVUtMAPHM5moj7aIjLaDwos2k9JjJTtk64)** here.
 Use this tool to **[calculate the expected COMP returns](http://www.predictions.exchange/compound/None)** obtained by supplying or borrowing tokens on Compound.